A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Tangential structures and factorization homology

-The commutativity can be seen easily and is actually an extension of the big commutativity diagram in part \autoref{item:corconf1} to (homotopy) fibers.
-As $\sigma_0 = \sigma \circ z$ and $\sigma$ is a $(G \times \Sigma_k)$-homotopy inverse of $d_0$ by \autoref{lem:derivative}, the diagram with the dotted arrow is homotopy commutative. \end{proof}
+The left column is given by the (homotopy) fibers of the first and second rows of \autoref{eq:big}, so the solid diagram is $(G \times \Sigma_k)$-homotopy commutative.
+As $\sigma_0 = \sigma \circ z$ and $\sigma$ is a $(G \times \Sigma_k)$-homotopy inverse of $d_0$ by \autoref{lem:derivative}, the upper triangle with the dotted arrow is homotopy commutative. \end{proof}